fizerkhan/fizerkhan.github.io/war/posts/every_programmer_should_use_irc.md

 You can checkout [here](http://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients)

-IRC thought me a lot.
+IRC taught me a lot.
 I hope, you will feel the same after using it.
 Have a nice day.